tabarra/txAdmin/docs/troubleshooting.md

 ## Problems running FXServer
 When you start txAdmin, your server will **not** start automatically (by default).
 Open the web panel and start txAdmin (actions > START Server).
 You can change this by enabling autostart in the settings page.
 If you are getting `HealthCheck request error` it means the txAdmin:Monitor could not connect to the FXServer.
 Check the two items below.
-- If the server is actually online (you can join the server) but txAdmin thinks it's offline, make sure your fxserver is configured to use the IP `0.0.0.0` in your `endpoint_add_*` directives instead of your public/private IP.
+- If the server is actually online (you can join the server) but txAdmin thinks it's offline, this is an issue with FXServer and not txAdmin.
+Nothing we can do.
 - If you are having trouble starting the FXServer via txAdmin, run `node src/scripts/config-tester.js default` and see which test is failing.

 <hr>